Tampa Military Divorce Lawyer Delivers Strong Counsel

 Experienced Florida advocate advises service members and their spouses

 Whether you are part of the U.S. Armed Forces or are married to a service member, you understand the unique challenges of military life.
 Unfortunately, these pressures and others can take a severe toll on husbands and wives.
-When a military marriage can no longer be saved, the Law Office of Patricia Palma, P.A. offers comprehensive support to divorcing spouses throughout the Tampa area.
+When a military marriage can no longer be saved, the Law Offices of Patricia Palma, P.A. offers comprehensive support to divorcing spouses throughout the Tampa area.
 With 18 years of legal experience, attorney Patricia Palma understands the complexities and jurisdictional issues associated with military divorce.
 Even if you are stationed somewhere far from home, our firm will serve as an effective legal guide dedicated to your well-being.

 Proven attorney helps families in the armed forces make a new start